Fractural/FracturalNodeVars/README.md

 NodeVars features:
 - Can fetch it's value from a NodeVar on another node, allowing painless dependency injection directly within the inspector
+    - `ContainerPath` - Path to NodeVarContainer
+    - `ContainerVarName` - Name of the source NodeVar in the NodeVarContainer
 - Visibilitiy modifiers to specify what operations are allowing on the NodeVar
-    - Get - The NodeVar is readable from outside of the node.
+    - `Get` - The NodeVar is readable from outside of the node.
-    - Set - The NodeVar is writable from outside of the node.
+    - `Set` - The NodeVar is writable from outside of the node.
-    - Get/Set - The NodeVar is writable and readable from outside of the node.
+    - `Get/Set` - The NodeVar is writable and readable from outside of the node.
 - Can be exported as a dictionary of `NodeVars`, that is editable within the Inspector.

-## DictNodeVars
+## NodeVarContainer

-Node Var Dictionaries or `DictNodeVars` are dictionaries of NodeVars.
-They can be exported using the `HintString.AddDictNodevarsProp` extension method for `PropertyListBuilder`.
-A functioning node vars container is provided by `DictNodeVarsContainer`.
+`NodeVarContainer` is a collection of NodeVars.
+This node can be inherited.

+Variables
+- Node Vars - An editable dictionary of Node Vars.
+Inherited Node Vars cannot be deleted.
+- Mode - The behaviour of the container
+    - `Local` - User can add or remove NodeVars from the container.
+    - `Attributes` - Container only displays properties on the container with the `NodeVar` attribute.
+Containers that inherit from NodeVarContainer can declare properties that use the `NodeVar` attribute.
+    - `LocalAttributes` - User can add or remove NodeVars, and properties on the container with `NodeVar` attribute are also added to the container.

+You can also implement your own version of a container by creating a Node that implements the `INodeVarContainer` interface.

 > **NOTE:**
 >
-> `DictNodeVars` does not work with inherited scenes.
+> `NodeVarContainer` does not work with inherited scenes.
 This is due to a Godot limitation of not exposing the inhertance of a scene at all to tool scripts.